spry-ai/ap-sdk-docs/docs/patient_program.md

+The below flow presents how the therapists will add a custom exercise program to the patient.

 ![](assets/Spry-ML-Interoperable-CreatePatientProgra.png)

-The above flow presents how the therapists will add a custom exercise program to the patient.

 The following steps are involved in creating a customized exercise program